-The Canyons Ski Resort is only 4.6 miles from downtown Park City Utah, 4 miles from the main base of Park City Mountain Resort
+The Canyons Village is only 4.6 miles from downtown Park City Utah, 4 miles from the main base of Park City Mountain Resort

 , and only 5.7 miles from Deer Valley Resort

-Canyons Resort is only 33 miles west of the Salt Lake City International Airport.
-There are lots of transfer options between the airport and Canyons, and these can be provided as part of a Canyons ski package
+Canyons Village is only 33 miles west of the Salt Lake City International Airport.
+There are lots of transfer options between the airport and Canyons, and these can be provided as part of a Park City ski package

 Canyons Accommodations Listings

-Another option is to stay in Park City lodging
+Another option is to stay in downtown Park City lodging

 which can provide easy access to a greater range of restaurants, bars and shops than at Canyons.
 Park City accommodations are also typically upscale, but for those travelling on a budget, there are some inexpensive lodging options a little off the main drag.